nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 ## Ubuntu, Mint, Elementary OS

-At least for Ubuntu 13.04, Node is in the standard repository.
+At least for Ubuntu 13.04, an old version (0.6.x) of Node is in the standard repository.
 To install, just run:

     sudo apt-get install nodejs

-Obtaining the latest version of Node or installing on older Ubuntu and other apt-based distributions may require a few extra steps.
+Obtaining a recent version of Node or installing on older Ubuntu and other apt-based distributions may require a few extra steps.
 Example install:

     sudo apt-get update
     sudo apt-get install python-software-properties python g++ make